lukemorris89/LFTProject/README.md

 The app features:
 - User can preview an image from the camera viewfinder and perform live analysis on an incoming stream of image frames
-- Capture a photograph when the image in the preview meets the required criteria/matches the correct image analysis label (currently set to a hand for testing purposes)
+- Capture a photograph when the image in the preview meets the required criteria/matches the correct image analysis label (a lateral flow test)
 - View the results of the image classification analysis of the captured photograph and retake the photograph if required
 - Choose an image from the device's gallery and perform image classification analysis on it